tschirnhausen/desafio_buda/README.md

 ## Releases
 - **v1.0.0**: First functional, tested and documented version with all requirements
 - **v1.1.0**: The repository is adapted to be ported with docker.
-Minor adjustments in the services.
+Minor adjustments in the services
-- **v1.1.1**: The size of the Docker image is drastically reduced.
+- **v1.1.1**: The size of the Docker image is drastically reduced
+- **v1.2.0**: TFixed the relative dependences of pytests for running outside Docker without any container running